Summer Session 2016

 For more information please call the UD Honors Program Edge office at (302) 831-6560,

 or see www.udel.edu/edge

 Honors courses are open to students in the Honors Program (UDHP) whose grade point indices are 3.0 or higher.
 During the initial registration period, only UDHP students with a GPA of 3.0 or higher will be registered for Honors courses.
-Once spring semester grades are posted, students who are not in the Honors Program and have grade point indices of 3.0 or higher should contact the Honors Program office at 831-1195 to request permission to register for an Honors course.
-Please contact the Honors Program office directly with any Honors course registration issues or questions.
-Further information on the UDHP is available at the Honors Program office, 186 South College Ave., 831-1195 and online at
+Once spring semester grades are posted, students who are not in the Honors Program and have grade point indices of 3.0 or higher should consult the Honors Course Information page at

 The Office of Service-Learning (OSL) provides students and faculty a central location for information about service-learning

 and community-based research opportunities.
 The OSL administers the Service-Learning Scholars program, which enables students to participate in individual faculty-guided service-learning projects during the ten weeks of summer.

 For advisement, visit the Office of Service Learning at

 University faculty accept undergraduates as their assistants or junior members of their research teams in the belief that unusually well-motivated students should be given the chance, while they are still beginners, to see and have a part in what is happening at the frontiers of knowledge.